All Hell Breaks Loose (Charmed): Ratings

 "All Hell Breaks Loose" was first broadcast on The WB on May 17, 2001.
-The original broadcast was watched by 5.26 million viewers, making it the 82nd most-watched prime-time network television program for the week of May 14 to 20, 2001.
-"All Hell Breaks Loose" also received a Nielsen rating share of 3.4/5.
+The original broadcast was watched by 5.26 million viewers, making it the 82nd most-watched prime time television program for the week of May 14 to 20, 2001, and the 3rd most-watched program on The WB.
+This marked an increase in viewership compared to the previous episode, "Look Who's Barking", which was watched by 4.68 million viewers.
+The episode received a Nielsen rating share of 3.4/5.
 This means that 3.4 percent of all households with a television viewed the episode, while among those households watching TV during this period, 5 percent of them were actively watching the program.